javdome/unstyled-blade-starter-kit/README.md

 ## License

-The Laravel + Livewire starter kit is open-sourced software licensed under the MIT license.
+The Laravel + Unstyled Blade starter kit is open-sourced software licensed under the MIT license.